A Fresh Alternative to SongbookPro

 - Use multiple devices and want one app that works everywhere

-- Want cloud sync that just works — no setup
+- Want cloud sync that just works — no setup, no extra cost

 The Bottom Line

-SongbookPro is a solid app, especially if you only use it on one platform and prefer paying once.
-No argument there.
+SongbookPro is solid if you use one platform and prefer paying once.

-But if you’re tired of buying the same app on every device, fighting with sync, or navigating a dated interface — Fretlist was built for you.
-Modern, simple, and works everywhere.
-Try it free.
+If you’re tired of buying the same app on every device, fighting with sync, or wanting a proper stage mode — Fretlist was built for you.
+Import your library and try it free.